Many developers spend a fair amount of the day waiting:

 Honestly I am not sure, you may have to hand compile it.
 I think its safe to skip.

-Jorge_Castro almost 11 years ago
+Jorge_Castro over 11 years ago

 Jorge_Castro